 Does a buyer’s contingency ever benefit a seller?

-The main benefit to accepting a contingent offer is that it indicates that a sale is in process.
-The National Association of REALTORS® reports that just 7% of home contracts are canceled after an offer is accepted, and those cancellations can be due to contingencies, financing, the buyer losing a job and more.
+The main benefit of accepting a contingent offer is that it indicates that a sale is in process.
+Cancellations can be due to contingencies, financing, the buyer losing a job, and more.

 How can sellers prevent a contingency from tanking their sale?

-To prevent against a situation where the contingency tanks the sale, sellers can also entertain “back-up offers.”
-A back-up offer is exactly what it sounds like — it means the seller can have a second prospective buyer on the hook if the first accepted offer does not go through.
+To prevent a situation where the contingency tanks the sale, sellers can also entertain “backup offers.”
+A backup offer is exactly what it sounds like — it means the seller can have a second prospective buyer on the hook if the first accepted offer does not go through.

-Sellers who wish to go down this path can work with their Realtor to accept a back-up offer addendum that ensures the secondary offer is legally binding and effective immediately, should the initial buyer back out, but also allowing the seller to cancel the back-up offer if the first transaction is going to close.
+Sellers who wish to go down this path can work with their Realtor to accept a backup offer that ensures the secondary offer is legally binding and effective immediately, should the initial buyer back out, but also allowing the seller to cancel the back-up offer if the first transaction is going to close.